Marshall vs. Charlotte NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

+- Marshall's games this season have gone over 61.5 points three of 10 times.

-- Marshall has combined with its opponents to put up more than 61.5 points in three of 10 games this season.
+- Charlotte has combined with its opponents to score more than 61.5 points in three of 10 games this season.

-- Charlotte's games have gone over 61.5 points in three of 10 chances this season.
+- This contest's total is 12.0 points above the 49.5 these two squads combine to surrender per game this season.

-- The two teams combine to average 60.2 points per game, 1.3 less than the total in this contest.
+- The 61.5 total in this game is 2.3 points higher than the 59.2 average total in 49ers games this season.

 Marshall Stats and Trends

-- Marshall has five wins against the spread in 10 games this season.
+- In Marshall's 10 games this season, it has five wins against the spread.

-- This season, the Thundering Herd have just one ATS win in three games as a favorite of 14.5 points or more.

-- Marshall's games this year have eclipsed the over/under five times in 10 opportunities (50%).
+- Marshall's games this year have gone over the total in five out of 10 opportunities (50%).

-- Marshall is 3-2 against the spread and 4-1 overall in games when it scores more than 30.3 points.
+- When Marshall records more than 30.3 points, it is 3-2 against the spread and 4-1 overall.

-- When Marshall piles up more than 455.3 yards, the team is 3-3 against the spread and 4-2 overall.
+- Marshall is 3-3 against the spread and 4-2 overall when the team piles up more than 455.3 yards.

-- The Thundering Herd have turned the ball over nine more times (21 total) than the 49ers have forced a turnover (12) this season.

 - Find the latest spread and moneyline odds for Marshall at SISportsbook.